-We have developed a multimodal tracking system using an HSN consisting of six mote audio nodes and 3 PC camera nodes.
-Our system employs Markov Chain Monte Carlo Data Association framework for tracking multiple targets based on fused measurements from audio beamforming and video motion detection.
-Time synchronization across the HSN allows the fusion of the sensor measurements.
+We have developed a multimodal tracking system using an HSN consisting of six mote audio nodes and six PC camera nodes.
+Our system employs an MCMCDA framework for tracking multiple targets based on fused measurements from audio beamforming and video motion detection.
+Time synchronization across the HSN enables fusion of the sensor measurements.
 We have deployed the HSN and evaluated the performance by tracking moving vehicles in an uncontrolled urban environment.
 Fusion of audio and video measurements can improve the tracking performance.
 The main direction of our future work is to improve robustness of the tracking system.
 An important challenge toward this direction is addressing sensor conflict that can degrade the performance of any fusion method and needs to be carefully considered.
 Scalability is also an important aspect that has to be addressed, and we plan to expand our HSN using additional mote class devices equipped with cameras.